Fromanii/FinalProject/README.md

 # FinalProject
-The Final Project for the claass
+The Final Project for the class
 Link to website is:
 https://fromanii.github.io/FinalProject/